visakan4/shopifyBackEndChallenge/README.md

 2. Prepare the Query to insert into the Product table.
 3. Execute the query.
 4. If the query execution is successful set the productStatus to PRODUCT_ADDED and statusCode to 201.
-5. If the query is not successful set the productStatus to PRODUCT_NOT_ADDED and statusCode to 409.
+5. If the query is not successful set the productStatus to PRODUCT_NOT_ADDED and statusCode to 409 and the error messages.
-5. Get the productId from and form the response JSON.
+5. Get the productId from and form the response JSON(with error message).
 6. Return the response.

 REQUEST
 ```